IEEE754 Floating point conversion in C and 68k assembler

 billionaire, you still want a cent accurate account balance.

 Scientific computation uses "floating point".
-A larger part
+A larger part of a

-multiply IEEE754 numbers.
-The
+subtract, multiply IEEE754 numbers.
+The traditional approach for a

-hardware was using one "fixed
+computer without FP hardware was using one "fixed point" binary

-point" binary number for mantissa with mantissa sign
+number for mantissa with mantissa sign and another integer binary

 number for exponent with exponent sign.
+The computer is totally

-The computer is totally happy with these binary, or radix 2,
+happy with these binary, or radix 2, numbers.
+But, input and output

-decimal number, or radix 10, system.
-The conversion of
+needs to be done in the decimal number, or radix 10, system.
+The

-in software, even if the computer has a hardware floating
+is done in software, even if the computer has a hardware floating

 point unit.